 Campus Recreation has a number of policies in place to ensure that all our visitors and participants experience a safe, secure, and welcoming environment.
 To read more about these policies, please click here.

 The Student Recreation Center was renovated in 2010 with a commitment to providing safe, welcoming spaces for all participants.
-Gender inclusive restrooms, gender inclusive changing rooms, ADA access, and multiple workout areas designed to accommodate various skill, ability, and individual comfort levels were incorporated into the facility design.
+All gender restrooms, all gender changing rooms, ADA access, and multiple workout areas designed to accommodate various skill, ability, and individual comfort levels were incorporated into the facility design.
 Read more about them and download a map of these areas here.

 In order to serve Rams of all backgrounds, our programs, events, and activities that are adaptive now feature the Adaptive Activity icon to indicate that accommodations are possible.
 The icon is featured on all printed schedules and marketing and indicates that individuals looking for specific accommodations for a disability (mental, emotional, physical, learnnig), reach out to the staff listed.
 Each individual has different needs and we are excited to have a conversation with you to see how we can best serve your needs so that you, too, can be a Rec'ing Ram!